amanmalali/amanmalali.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My work has been funded by Dolby with a gift funding of $50k!
+My work on model maintenance has been funded by Dolby with a grant of $50k!